Empowering Employees With eLearning

 How might you use eLearning to engage employees in change?
 Consider the following contextual steps:

-- First, engage the managers of those employees either through in-person training or eLearning.
+The first step is to engage the managers and supervisors of impacted employees either through in-person training or eLearning.
 Giving managers the same language for change will help ensure that they can support employees.
-Learn more about how to engage managers with eLearning here.

-- Next, when you ask employees to go through the eLearning, be sure to position the value of the eLearning experience to them.
+When you ask employees to go through the eLearning, be sure to explain and demonstrate the value of the eLearning experience to them.
 Why should they care?
 What are the benefits to them of having a better understanding of their change process?
 Why is it important for them to plan for their proactive engagement in change?
 Without this critical positioning, eLearning can easily be a check-the-box activity that does not drive the value it otherwise could.

 By leveraging eLearning, you can engage and empower employees around change, creating significant leverage and energy for your change programs.